 Create an Operating Agreement

 In the state of California, an LLC is required to have an operating agreement (O.A.)
 However, this document should not be filed with the state, but instead kept in the company’s records.
 The LLC’s O.A. may be verbal or written.
-This document should outline the company’s ownership and operating procedures.
+This document should outline the company’s ownership and operating procedures when forming an LLC in California.

 Obtain an EIN